lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 To change the unit that angles are measured in for trigonometric units in KCalc.
 Degrees take 360 to form a full circle while, 2Π radians form a full circle and 400 gradians form a full circle.
 The radio button :guilabel:`Deg` is to select Degrees as the unit for angles, :guilabel:`Rad` selects radian as the unit of measurement of angles and :guilabel:`Grad` selects Gradians as the unit of measurement for angles.
 The :guilabel:`Sin` button takes what you have as the input and takes the trigonometric sine function of that value measured in the unit for angles you have selected.
 The :guilabel:`Cos` button takes the cosine of the value in the unit of angle you have selected.
 The :guilabel:`Tan` button takes the tangent of the angle in the current units.

-If you make a mistake entering a long input into KCalc press the button that looks like a leftward pointing arrow button.
+If you make a mistake entering a long input into KCalc press the button that looks like a leftward pointing arrow button to correct your mistake just like pressing :kbd:`Backspace`.

 To have a log with the base of 10 type the number you want to take the log of then press the :guilabel:`Log` button.
 To take a log based off e, the natural logarithm, type the number you want to take the logarithm of then press the :guilabel:`Ln` button.